nikosarcevic/Derivative-Calculator/README.md

 # Thanks

-Thank you to Stefano Camera for the method, and Matthijs van der Wild and Marco Bonici for useful discussion.
+Thank you to Stefano Camera for the method, and Matthijs van der Wild and Marco Bonici for useful discussions and tips.